Farama-Foundation/PettingZoo/README.md

 ### Observation Saving

-If the agents in a game make observations that are images, the observations can be saved to an image file.
+If the agents in a game make observations that are images then the observations can be saved to an image file.
 This function takes in the environment, along with a specified agent.
-If no agent is specified, the current selected agent for the environment is chosen.
+If no agent is specified then the current selected agent for the environment is chosen.
 If all_agents is passed in as True, then the observations of all agents in the environment is saved.
-By default the images are saved to the current working directory, in a folder matching the environment name.
+By default the images are saved to the current working directory in a folder matching the environment name.
 The saved image will match the name of the observing agent.
 If save_dir is passed in, a new folder is created where images will be saved to.

 ```
 from pettingzoo.utils import save_observation